nhsconnect/integration-adaptors/mhs/README.md

 This package contains a pre-assured implementation of a Message Handling Service (MHS), intended to encapsulate the details of Spine messaging and provide a simple interface to allow HL7 messages to be sent to a remote MHS.

+**WARNING: Verification of the server certificate received when making a connection to a remote MHS is currently DISABLED (see the [OutboundTransmission](./outbound/outbound/transmission/outbound_transmission.py) class' `make_request` method).** This MHS should not be used in a production environment unless this certificate verification is re-enabled.

 ## Setup
 A `common/data/certs` directory should be created with the following files (containing the certificates & keys required to perform client authentication to the Spine instance you are using.
 For Openttest, these will have been provided when you